Alem/HexEditor/README.md

 DESCRIPTION
 ---------------
 HexEditor is a crude, dead-simple HexEditing utility class for Java.
 Open a binary file and replace hexadecimal strings or characters.
-That's it.

-*Caveat:* This class should not be used for large binary files as it
-simply loads binary content into memory.
+*Caveat:* This class should not be used for large binary files as it simply loads binary content into memory.

 USAGE
 ---------------

-Opening file
+To open a binary file:

     HexEditor HexEditor = new HexEditor( "/path/to/binary" );

-For a simple string replace
+For simple string replacements:

     HexEditor.replace( "4a", "5b");

-For regex replacements
+For regex replacements:

     HexEditor.regexReplace( "5b", "6c");

-For positional replacements
+For positional replacements:

     HexEditor.replacePosition( 2, 'f');

-*Note:* All alphabetical characters in the hexadecimal character set must be in their lowercase form. ( Crude, remember? )

-Saving
+Saving:

     HexEditor.save();
     HexEditor.saveAs( "/path/to/newbinary" );

-Deletion
+Deletion:

     HexEditor.delete();